ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 			54.183.90.178 configServer3
    ```

-**Step2- Now connect the mongo shell to one of the config server members by specifying the port number**
+**Step 2- Now connect the mongo shell to one of the config server members by specifying the port number**

 		Enable Mongo Service
 		sudo systemctl enable mongod.service